DiegoBriaares/Metra/README.md

 Additionally, the application alerts users with a sound when the main timer reaches a multiple of 25 minutes.

-*TimeMaster*" is ideal for optimizing productivity, managing time, and staying focused on various tasks throughout the day.
+tiME TRAcker is ideal for optimizing productivity, managing time, and staying focused on various tasks throughout the day.